 Keeping your right elbow locked by your side, squeeze your right bicep muscle to curl the weight up toward your right shoulder.

-With control, lower the dumbbell back to starting position.
-This is a slow deceleration of the weight through the full range of motion, lowering on a three-count in a controlled movement.
+With control, lower the dumbbell back to the starting position.
+This is a slow deceleration of the weight through the full range of motion, lowering on a 3-count in a controlled movement.

 Targets: Legs, glutes, quads, hamstrings, hip flexors, biceps and core.